entrepreneur-interet-general/mkinx/README.md

 Makefile    source    build    your_project_3
 ```

-Under the hood, `mkinx autodoc` runs `sphinx-quickstart`, updates default values to be compatible to the `mkinx` setting, runs `sphinx-autoapi`, rearranges the created `.rst` files, builds the documentation with `mkinx build` and updated the Home Documentation's `index.md` file to list `your_project_3`.
+Under the hood, `mkinx autodoc` runs `sphinx-quickstart`, updates default values in `conf.py`, runs `sphinx-apidoc`, rearranges the created `.rst` files, builds the documentation with `mkinx build` and updates the Home Documentation's `index.md` file to list `your_project_3`.

-If `mkinx autodoc`'s default values for the `sphinx` documentation don't suit you, do update `your_project_3/conf.py`.
+If `mkinx autodoc`'s default values for the `sphinx` documentation don't suit you, do update `/path_to_your_documentation/your_project_3/source/conf.py`.

 ## Manual addition of a built documentation

-If you dont want to `mkinx autodoc`, you may use any sphinx configuration you want.
+If you don't want to `mkinx autodoc`, you may use any sphinx configuration you want.
 Just keep in mind that `mkinx` will run `make html` from your project's directory (so check that this works) and `mkinx serve` expects to find a file called `index.html` in a directory called `build/` in your project.

 ## Customization